 Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
-Ketamine is illegal in many jurisdictions, and the information in this article is for patients considering assisted psychotherapy with a licensed medical professional in jurisdictions where medical applications of ketamine are legal.
-We do not recommend or condone recreational ketamine use.
+Ketamine is only legal for medical use in the U.S. and we do not recommend or condone recreational ketamine use.
 Patients should speak to their doctor if they are considering ketamine therapy.

 Ketamine is an anesthetic (pain reliever) with hallucinogenic effects.
 It was approved by the Food and Drug Administration (FDA) in 1970 as an anesthetic, but there are an increasing number of medical studies on the use of ketamine as a psychotherapy for depression and other mental conditions like PTSD.

 A recent clinical trial tested ketamine therapy’s effects on depression, and compared the results with patients taking a popular pharmaceutical antidepressant.
 The researchers found that one single ketamine infusion was more effective than the pharma drug, and sustained infusions (3x weekly over the course of 2 weeks) provided additional benefit.

 59% of depressed patients achieved a significant (greater than 50%) reduction in their symptoms after ketamine infusions.
 This study was sponsored by a Canadian university so there are no funding bias concerns.

 Medical trials as far back as the year 2000 show ketamine to be effective for depression, with the linked study finding a ketamine IV to be significantly more effective in treating depression than placebo.

 A meta-study published in the Current Topics in Medicinal Chemistry journal assessed many individual trials on ketamine and depression, and found the therapy to be effective in reducing average depression scores.
 The reviewers noted that ketamine therapy was especially effective for patients who didn’t respond to pharmaceutical antidepressants.

 The study authors of the above-linked review also found that ketamine was more effective for patients with depression and overlapping bipolar disorder compared to major depression alone.

 We will conclude that ketamine appears effective for treating major depression when applied in a clinical setting.